Kurento/kurento/static/kms_development_guide.md

 ### How to add or update an external library to kurento

-Add it to/Change it in:
+Add or change it in these files:
-   - Add dependency to debian/control in the project that uses it
-   - Add dependency to CMakeLists.txt in the project that uses it
+- 'debian/control'.
+- 'CMakeLists.txt'.

 ### How to add a new fork library to kurento

-   - Fork the repository
+1. Fork the repository.
-   - Create a .build.yaml in this repository with build instructions
+2. Create a '.build.yaml' file in this repository, listing its project dependencies (if any).
-   - Add dependency to debian/control in the project that uses it
-   - Add dependency to CMakeLists.txt in the project that uses it
+3. Add dependency to 'debian/control' in the project that uses it.
-   - Add dependency to .build.yaml in the project that uses it
+4. Add dependency to 'CMakeLists.txt' in the project that uses it.

 ### Known problems

-   - Sometimes gstreamer fork doesn't compile correctly.
+- Sometimes the GStreamer fork doesn't compile correctly.
 Try again.
-   - Some tests are failing sometimes.
+- Some unit tests can fail, especially if the storage server (which contains some required input files) is having connectivity issues.
 If tests fail, packages are not generated.
-To change it, edit debian/rules file to disable testing generation and testing execution.
+To skip tests, edit the file 'debian/rules' and change `-DGENERATE_TESTS=TRUE` to `-DGENERATE_TESTS=FALSE -DDISABLE_TESTS=TRUE`.